AhmedEid2504/meme-maker/README.md

 ## Features

+- Login Or SignUp to save your memes or share it

 - Generate a random meme image from a collection of memes or upload a custom Template.

 - Supports adding multiple text inputs with customization options such as size, color, and rotation and can drag and drop the text.